What’s a heuristic analysis, how do your run one and why on earth does it matter?

 The more questions you ask yourself about each page, the better insights you’re going to get.
 Of course, as I said, that’s when you cross reference it with all the rest of your research.

-David says, I’m working on a web and desktop application currently, bringing it to the early 2000s, no joke.
-Are there any differences that apply for desktop application, there’s just web app that you would suggest that I keep in mind?
+Are there any differences that apply for desktop applications that you would suggest that I keep in mind?

 So one thing that I didn’t really mention much during this slide deck, or workshop is the whole idea of mobile.